gXLg/node-bridge/README.md

 # node-bridge
-A Node.js script to manage Cloudflare tunnels for multiple domains on a single server.
+A Node.js script to manage Cloudflare tunnels for multiple hostnames on a single server.

 # Setup